How Does PGA Tour University Work?

 PGA Tour University was introduced in 2020 to offer a clear and formal pathway for the best collegiate players to enter the professional ranks.

 The most notable graduate to date is surely Swedish star Ludvig Aberg, who turned professional in June 2023 after finishing top of that season’s PGA Tour University ranking.
-Within three months, he had been named to the European Ryder Cup team, and had climbed inside the top 10 of the world rankings by March 2024.
+By the end of the year, he had been named to the successful European Ryder Cup team and won his first PGA Tour title at the RSM Classic before going on to populate part of the world's top-10 for the first time in March 2024.

 The rise of Aberg is a clear example of the PGA Tour University system fulfilling its brief, but how does it work?